 Tip: Even if you go into the gorge in the summer when it gets dark later, I suggest you go there before 2-3 pm.

-When it gets dark, the visual conditions deteriorate a lot, which is especially dangerous in the gorge!
-If, however, you can only get to the entrance in the afternoon, you should take a headlamp with you!
-It’s also worth preparing sandwiches, as I don’t have information on how long the huts in the gorge are open (and if you’re in a big hurry, you might not stop for an hour anyway).
+When it gets dark, the visual conditions deteriorate greatly, which is especially dangerous in the gorge!
+If you can only get to the entrance in the afternoon, you should take a headlamp with you!
+It’s also worth preparing sandwiches, as I don’t have information on how long the huts in the gorge are open (and if you’re in a hurry, you might not stop for an hour anyway).

 The gorge can also be visited in light rainy weather.
 In this case, pay special attention to wearing the right footwear, warm clothing, and a raincoat.